121.5K

 Episodes

-Corie Weathers is a Clinical Advisor on Military Morale and Leadership with over two decades of experience supporting military families and leadership teams.
-A licensed professional counselor by trade and author, she was recognized as one of the Mighty25 Influencers of 2024 for her extensive work with organizations, service members, families, and military academia.
-Her book, Military Culture Shift, is shaping dialogue in the highest levels of military leadership and policy for how to reconstitute the force after twenty years of global conflict.
+Corie is a Clinical Advisor on Military Morale and Leadership with over two decades of experience supporting military families and leadership teams.
+A licensed professional counselor and author, she was named one of the Mighty25 Influencers of 2024 for her work with service members, families, and military academia.
+Her book, Military Culture Shift, is shaping conversations at the highest levels of military leadership and policy about how to reconstitute the force after twenty years of war.

 Episodes